sujith-eag/personal-site/content/docs/python/col_extra/unit_2_q.md

 #### BACKLOG SUBJECT EXAMINATIONS – SEPTEMBER / OCTOBER 2023

-Consider the list sub1={ANM,Py,DS,ASE,Java,OOPS } perform the following operations and show the output
+Consider the list `sub1={ANM,Py,DS,ASE,Java,OOPS }` perform the following operations and show the output
-i) Insert the Sub AWP at the position 3 ii) Insert the DMS at the position 2 from the last. iii) Return the list from the index position 1 to 5 iv) Change the value of the Subject in the index 5 to BigData
+i) Insert the Sub `AWP` at the position 3 ii) Insert the `DMS` at the position 2 from the last. iii) Return the list from the index position 1 to 5 iv) Change the value of the Subject in the index 5 to `BigData`
-v) Check whether java is present in subj1 vi) Print the list in the reverse order vii) Delete the element at the index position 6 viii) Return the total elements in the list
+v) Check whether `java` is present in `subj1` vi) Print the list in the reverse order vii) Delete the element at the index position 6 viii) Return the total elements in the list

-Write a python program to count number of ovels and consonants, identify numbers, uppercase letters, lowercase letters and special characters in a given string.
+Write a python program to count number of vowels and consonants, identify numbers, uppercase letters, lowercase letters and special characters in a given string.

 Discuss the significance of dictionary.
 Develop a python program to simulate language dictionary.